dimention/harvester/README.md

 What is that?
 -------------

 **Harvester** is eRepublik web scraping utility.
+Originally, Harvester was used by [api.erpk.org](http://api.erpk.org), but I decided to release it open source.
 It allows you easily get useful information directly from game.
 It's written in PHP and based mainly on DOMXPath library.
 Requires PHP 5.3+.
 For **standalone API webserver** look in [erpk/harsever](https://github.com/erpk/harserver).

 Get started